ayourtch/nat46/README.md

 A very minimal, self-contained, and not necessarily standards-conformant implementation of MAP and its provisioning for experimental use.

-For now it is probably not very useful for anyone besides me, as it is nothing that really works.
-Anyway, enough of how it does not work, let's talk about what it should be.
+For now it is used to implement and provision MAP-T as I develop the kernel NAT46 driver for it.
+I did not spend efforts on making the MAP-E work yet.

 The Idea
 ========